Exclusive - Mexico gets first bid for $10 billion national mobile network

 If the consortium's bid wins, those companies could be key suppliers of mobile antennae and other gear as well as manage the network, although they have not signed formal contracts yet, two sources said.

 A spokesman for Mexico's telecommunications and transport ministry (SCT) confirmed that it had received a proposal.
-Alcatel-Lucent declined to comment, and Ericsson did not respond to a request for comment.
+Alcatel-Lucent ALUA.PA declined to comment, and Ericsson (ERICb.ST) did not respond to a request for comment.

-If successful, the state-owned network would help No. 2 mobile carrier Telefonica and third-ranked Iusacell to compete with Slim by giving them better coverage without having to bear the cost of building the network.
-An America Movil spokeswoman did not immediately comment on the company's view of the project.
+If successful, the state-owned network would help No. 2 mobile carrier Telefonica (TEF.MC) and third-ranked Iusacell [CEL.UL] to compete with Slim by giving them better coverage without having to bear the cost of building the network.
+An American Movil spokeswoman did not immediately comment on the company's view of the project.

 The project could attract new competitors, known as MVNOs, which offer services on networks they do not own.